AubinABADIE/LearnTogether/README.md

 The server responds to a #LOGIN injonction from the client by sending this to the client.
 It is accompanied by several arguments:

- - isConnected: boolean, true if the connection has been succesful or false otherwise
+ - isConnected: boolean, true if the connection has been successful or false otherwise
  - id: int the user id from the DB
  - role: String the user role in the application.
 *Usage*:`#LOGON {isConnected} {id} {role}`